Robroyston: Transport

 Robroyston's proximity to the M80 motorway permits easy access to Glasgow city centre as well as direct commuter routes to Falkirk, Stirling and Edinburgh.
 Development is continuing at Robroyston, and demand is expected to be high for new properties at the Stewart Milne Campsie Meadows development (near the site of the local mansion, Robroyston House) Cala Homes Wallacefield and Dickie Homes Robroyston Estate which are situated close to the original modern Robroyston development and near the site of the Wallace Memorial.

 Robroyston railway station opened in December 2019.

 A pedestrian bridge is planned that will cross the M80 and link the north and south areas of Robroyston.

-Shopping

-In August 2007, the new Robroyston Retail Park opened for business.
-Currently B&M, The Food Warehouse, Lidl, Under a Pound and Pure Gym occupy the available units.
-There is also a McDonald's and Costa Coffee based in the grounds of the retail park.